Caregiving-related absence can make you feel ill-equipped for tough questions. Here's your blueprint for acing the interview!

 If the line of questioning turns personal (or downright illegal), remember that you don't have to give a direct answer.
 After all, if a question isn't relevant or appropriate for evaluating the fit between your professional experience and the job, answering it won't help your candidacy.
 This uncomfortable situation may require some quick thinking and deflection.
 Here are some options.

 “Kids are great.
-However, I'm curious about something you said a few minutes ago about this position.
+However, I'm curious about something you said a few minutes ago about this job position.
 I wonder …” (turns the conversation back to the interview)

 “Thank you for your concern.
 Can you help me understand how this question is relevant for the job I am applying for?”

-If you are asked an illegal or inappropriate question, you have many options: answer the question directly, deflect and avoid the question, or interrupt the interviewer and walk out.
+If you are asked an illegal or inappropriate question, you have many options: answer the question directly, deflect and avoid the question, or interrupt the interviewer or employer and walk out.
 If your interviewer's line of questioning about your time as a caregiver is coming off as biased or aggressively intimidating, walking out of the interview is a fine option — why would you want to work for someone like that, anyway?
 However, if you sense that the interviewer's question is asked with good intentions, then you're better off trying to gracefully steer the conversation back on track.

 Address caregiving skills

-Many professionals are unsure about whether they should talk about the skills they developed or demonstrated while taking care of a child or an ailing family member.
+Many professionals are unsure about whether they should talk about the skills they developed or demonstrated while taking care of a child, parents or an ailing family member.
 The answer depends on the circumstances.
 If caregiving helped you develop skills that are directly relevant for the job you are seeking, be prepared to highlight them.
 Otherwise, don't stretch the reality.
 Your goal is not to justify your caregiving decision but to focus on the skills and accomplishments that position you as a great candidate.

 Excitement is key!

-Need help explaining the reason for your gap in employment during the interview?
+Need help explaining the reason for your job gap in employment during the interview?
 Learn more about our interview coaching services.